kaukana0/metaTags/readme.md

 insertMetaTags.py takes all other information by direct file access (e.g. translations, screenshot image dimensions).

+Using this implicitly agrees with some suggested dir-structure of the code.
-If you don't agree with the suggested dir-structure, there's 4 variables at the top in the file that can be adapted.
+There's 4 variables at the top of the file that can be adapted to a different dir-structure.

 Note:
 insertMetaTags.py can be run anywhere there's python3 - that could be the development environment as well as the production environment.